 Jenny is a doctoral candidate in Marketing with a concentration in Consumer Behavior at the Ross School of Business.
 She received her B.S. in Psychology and Human Development from the University of Wisconsin - Green Bay in 2007, and her M.A. in Social Psychology from Ball State University in 2009.
 Jenny's research interests include close relationships, spending/saving, social influence, and consumption morality.

 Undergraduate Research Assistants

-Emily is a junior undergraduate psychology major from Hollywood, MD.
+Emily is a senior undergraduate psychology major from Hollywood, MD.
 Her research interests include personality, marketing, cognition and evolutionary psychology.
 After graduation, she hopes to attend graduate school and continue investigating the topics that bring passion to her life.

-Maeve is a first year student pursuing her B.A. in LSA.
+Maeve is a second-year student pursuing her B.A. in LSA.
 She became involved with the lab through Michigan's Undergraduate Research Opportunity Program.
 Although currently undeclared she is leaning towards majoring in Psychology (and is thus thrilled to be involved with the lab this year!)
 Other areas of interest involve writing and the visual arts.

 Lab Friends and Visitors

 Emily recently received her M.S.W from the University of Michigan School of Social Work.
 She received her B.A. in Psychology from the University of Michigan in December 2008 and spent two years as Dr. Edelstein's lab manager.
 Emily's research interests include eating disorders, interpersonal relationships and family dynamics.